 - Tumors

-Glaucoma in cats should be considered an emergency situation and requires immediate veterinary care.
+Symptoms of glaucoma in cats may require emergency or urgent veterinary care.
 Early detection and treatment is key when it comes to treating glaucoma.
-If your cat is showing symptoms call your vet straight away to make an appointment.
+If your cat is showing symptoms, call your vet straight away to make an appointment.

 This condition is typically treated by draining the excess fluid from the eye to relieve pressure (and pain).
 Once the underlying cause of the condition is treated, mild causes of glaucoma may clear up relatively quickly.
 More severe cases will require ongoing treatment, or the affected eye may even need to be removed.